PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 > In the revised "Numerical experiments on training strategy", I now use a 50/50
 > split, and discuss how the small number of interactions in realistically-sized
 > networks can constrain the size of the train/test set.
+More importantly, I
+> ensure that the testing set has the same class imbalance as the empirical
+> network, to ensure that the results are actually informative about the
+> performance of the model in the prediction environment.

 L171-172: Please spell out the B’s in B(6,8) and B(2,8), e.g.: “[…]
 beta-distributions with alpha-parameter values of 6 and 2, and beta parameter